Wilin Rosario: Uni-President Lions

-On January 6, 2022, Rosario signed with the Uni-President Lions of the Chinese Professional Baseball League for the 2022 season.
+On January 6, 2022, Rosario signed with the Uni-President Lions of the Chinese Professional Baseball League.
 He only played in 5 games before he suffered a leg injury on April 8.
-Rosario was released by the team on June 2, 2022.
+Rosario was released by the team on June 2.

 Mariachis de Guadalajara

 On July 5, 2022, Rosario signed with the Mariachis de Guadalajara of the Mexican League.
-Rosario appeared in 27 games for Guadalajara, hitting a robust .413/.481/.641 with 5 home runs and 29 RBI.
+Rosario appeared in 27 games for Guadalajara, hitting a robust .413/.481/.641 with five home runs and 29 RBI.

 On February 15, 2023, Rosario was released by the Mariachis.